 Waco is home to the Texas Ranger Hall of Fame and Museum, Baylor University, and Waco Mammoth National Monument, housing fossils of 24 Columbian mammoths discovered in 1978.
 If I were to choose a soft drink museum, the Dr. Pepper Museum in Waco is the winner.
 I remember when my grandfather made me hot Dr. Pepper with lemon when I had the sniffles.

-Visit the zoo, the overlook called Lovers Leap, and my favorite: Jacob’s Ladder, where we climbed the 100 steps up the cliff (all these attractions are in Cameron Park, which you can read up on here).
+Visit the zoo, the overlook called Lovers Leap, and my favorite: Jacob’s Ladder, where we climbed the 100 steps up the cliff (all these attractions are in Cameron Park).
 Take a luxury cruise on the Brazos River, see historic bridges, or stroll the Waco Riverwalk.

 For whiskeys, bourbons, and rums, visit Balcones Distilling and get a behind-the-scenes tour.
 The Bare Arms Brewing taproom is home to a Jalapeno Cilantro Mexican Lager.
 Or find your favorite brew at Waco Ale Company.